 Sequenzy

-Create a Sequenzy API key and verify the sender domain or sender address you plan to use in from.
-Run the local API auth check before sending from a new environment:
+Create a Sequenzy API key and verify the sender domain or address you plan to use in from.

 import { createEmailClient } from "@opencoredev/email-sdk";